Math & Science Help

 Tutors: Math & Science Help (MASH) & Individual

 Tutors are made up of upper-class students who have been particularly successful in their academic work.
 They help other students who are learning the material for the first time to understand the material and to meet instructors’ expectations.
 Their job is to help students to understand what they are learning in lecture and reading in textbooks, master new concepts, and put ideas into perspective.
 There are tutors that provide individual tutoring which are scheduled in advance for a set time and subject, and tutors that facilitate MASH which is group tutoring with no appointment needed.
 All Tutors become certified through the College Reading & Learning Association.

-MASH review sessions are offered for math, science, and computer science courses that are critical for first year success.
+MASH review sessions are offered for math, science, and computer science courses that are critical for student success.
 The MASH program has helped WPI students make the transition between high school learning patterns and the necessary habits and skills needed for college work.

 In MASH sessions, you will meet with other students who are taking the same course.
 You can discuss any difficulties you are having understanding the material or a specific problem, talk about the class, compare notes, discuss assignments and lectures, as well as ask questions and improve your study skills.
 A tutor who has taken the course before and understands what you are experiencing guides each session.